Bhupesh-V/Bhupesh-V.github.io/_posts/2019-8-25-my-devlearn-flow.md

 > Tip: before you start your day programming make sure you make a small to-do list just before you turn on your PC/laptop and in the list add only the things you would do in that sitting.
 For example if you program 2-3 hours constantly make sure your to-do list coantins items that can be compelted in that time frame, Don't think about tommorrow think about the present.

-# Phase 3 - The Undefined
-This is an endless cycle of Create 🔄 Learn, you never stop learning while being a dev.

 > This strategy is pretty handy & has been giving me postive results 😃 since I started creating stuff, it may not work on you but you may surley gain some insight from this.